An old idea made new.

 Rammed earth structures are similar in cost to concrete houses, which is around 5-10% more compared to a conventional house.
 We can certify your home as a Passive House or Passive Solar Index with Net-Zero ready specifications.
 This will create a very affordable home with low to zero utility costs.

 Having low maintenance and a thermally massive wall system will save you money in the long run.
 You do not need to seal or replace any part of the wall system over time.
-Thermal mass will actually double your R-value which provides you with lower amount of insulation needed, lowering material costs.
+Since thermal mass improves the r-value performance lower amount of insulation is needed, lowering material costs.

 In case your home is hit by a natural disaster there will be minimal repairs needed depending on the intensity of the disaster.
 These are true cost savings you will see over time, this is what makes rammed earth a comparable price option to conventional homes.